 – Diluted Bleach (1/3 cup bleach with 1 gallon water), in spray bottles and paper towels to disinfect surfaces.

 – Homemade masks for staff to use.

 We also know that some may become desolate for food, so grocery gift cards would also be very welcomed.

 Midwest Food Bank seeks to alleviate hunger and poverty by delivering food and disaster relief free of charge.
-Salem organizes a group to serve at Midwest Food Bank four times per year.
+Salem organizes a group to serve at Midwest Food Bank through the year.